KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 }
 ```

-Yup, that's all. `join()` is a built in function to merge two lists, the second being appended to the first.
+Yup, that’s all. `join()` is a built in function to merge two lists, the second being appended to the first.
 Since single values are considered as lists in Sass, we can safely join our new value with our existing list, resulting in prepending the new value to the list.
 How simple is that?

 ### Inserting value at index `n`